foutoucour/les-paul-classics/docs/index.md

 -   :simple-c: __Les Paul Classic 1960__

     ---
-    The original model, released in 1990.
+    The original model, released in 1989, and its sisters, the Classic Plus, and the Classic Premium Plus.

     [:octicons-arrow-right-24: Articles](blog/category/classic-1960/)